mmistakes/minimal-mistakes/_index.md

 # Welcome Everyone

-This website collects my various interests, projects, services, reports, learning experiences, and much more.
+This website collects my interests, projects, services, reports, learning experiences, and more.
 Check out the [categories](/categories/) section to see the topics I have written about.
 You can also find more information [about](/about/) the purpose of my website.

-# Bi-Weekly Updates: 10/01/22 - 10/15/22

-I’ve been working and cooking a lot recently.
-I am thoroughly enjoying spending time in the kitchen.
-I had the pleasure of making pilau with my mother, an experience I will cherish.
+# Updates

+Last updated: 11/13/2022

+I’ve been spending a lot of my free time and investing it in my personal development.
+Whether it be adding new skills to my tool belt or considering entrepreneurial ventures, I am focused on planting the seeds for my future successes and endeavors.

 ## Professional